AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 Because the `production` environment is read-only, use the `integration` environment to make code changes, deploy across the architecture from the `integration` to `staging`, and finally to the `production` environment.
 See [Deploy your store](../deploy/staging-production.md) and [Site launch](../launch/overview.md).

-Adobe recommends fully testing in your Staging environment branch before pushing to the `master` branch, which deploys to the `production` environment.
+Adobe recommends fully testing in your `staging` branch before pushing to the `master` branch, which deploys to the `production` environment.

 ## Staging environment